9th Cavalry Regiment (United States): West Point

 On 23 March 1907, the United States Military Academy Detachment of Cavalry was changed to a "colored" unit.
 This had been a long time coming.
-It had been proposed in 1897 at the "Cavalry and Light Artillery School" at Fort Riley, Kansas that West Point cadets learn their riding skills from the black non-commissioned officers who were considered among the best.
+It had been proposed in 1897 at the "Cavalry and Light Artillery School" at Fort Riley that West Point cadets learn their riding skills from the black non-commissioned officers who were considered among the best.
 The one hundred man detachment from the 9th Cavalry served to teach future officers at West Point riding instruction, mounted drill and cavalry tactics until 1947.

+Interwar period

+The 9th Cavalry was stationed at Camp Stotsenburg, Philippines, as of June 1919.
+From 3 April 1921 to 11 October 1922, Brigadier General Edward Anderson commanded the regiment.
+The regiment departed Manila on 12 October 1922 on the troopship USAT Logan and arrived on 11 November 1922 at San Francisco, California.
+It was transferred to Fort Riley, and arrived there on 15 November 1922.
+The regiment absorbed just over 200 troopers of the Cavalry School Detachment (Colored) on 1 December 1922.
+From 1922 to 1940, the regiment served as the Cavalry School support and demonstration regiment.
+It was assigned to the 3rd Cavalry Division on 18 August 1933.
+It supported and supervised the training of the Colored Citizens Military Training Camps at Fort Riley from 1934 to 1936 and in 1938.
+It was relieved from the 3rd Cavalry Division on 10 October 1940 and assigned to the 2nd Cavalry Division.

 World War II

-The 9th Cavalry was relieved 10 October 1940 from its assignment to the 3rd Cavalry Division and transferred to the 2nd Cavalry Division for deployment in World War II.
-However, the regiment did not serve in that war as a unit.
-It was transferred to the Mediterranean to supply soldiers for other units.
-It was therefore inactivated on 7 March 1944 in North Africa.
+The regiment did not end up serving in World War II as a unit, and was transferred to the Mediterranean with the rest of the 2nd Cavalry Division in order to supply soldiers for other units.
+The regiment was inactivated on 7 March 1944 in North Africa.